evanshunt/FrontEndEditLink/README.md

 Page:
   extensions:
-    - CMSEditLink
+    - evanshunt\CMSEditLink\CMSEditLink

 ```

+On `Page.php` controller add `use evanshunt\CMSEditLink;`

-Then on your `Page.ss` or if you only want to enabel it on specific pages, then only add it to those pages' templates; add `$EditURL()`.
+Then on your `Page.ss` or if you only want to enabel it on specific pages; then only add it to those pages' templates, add `$EditURL`.
 This will render a small link on the page.
 Right now it's positioned fixed at the bottom left corner of the page.

 Changelog: